-Minimum Set-Aside: Per the IRC, the minimum portion of units in a project to be set-aside or reserved as rentrestricted units for tenants in a targeted income group in order to qualify for a credit allocation.
-There are three options for Minimum Set-Asides for the LIHTC, which are (1) 20% of units set-aside for households at or below 50% of AMI; (2) 40% of the units set-aside for households at or below 60% of AMI or (3) Income Averaging under which qualified units may include up to 80% AMI units as long as the average income for all units does not exceed 60% AMI.
-(See Income Averaging for more details.)
-A housing project will not qualify for any credit unless it includes a minimum set-aside of qualified low-income rental units per the chosen option.
+Minimum Set-Aside (MSA): Per the IRC, the minimum portion of units in a project to be set-aside or reserved as rent-restricted units for tenants in a targeted income group in order to qualify for a credit allocation.
+There are three options for Minimum Set-Asides for the LIHTC, which are (1) 20% of units set-aside for households at or below 50% of AMI; (2) 40% of the units set-aside for households at or below 60% of AMI or (3) Average Income Set-aside under which qualified units may include up to 80% AMI units as long as the average income for all units does not exceed 60% AMI.
+(See Average Income for more details.)
+A housing project will not qualify for any credit unless it includes a minimum set-aside of qualified low-income rental units per the chosen MSA option.

-Mixed-Income Housing: A housing development that includes homes for people with a range of income levels.
+Mixed-Income Housing (aka Mixed Income Development): A housing development that includes homes for people with a range of income levels.
 Mixed-income housing includes housing that is priced based on the dominant housing market (market-rate units) with units priced for lower-income residents, or it may not include any market-rate units and be built exclusively for low- and moderate-income residents.
 Pricing units at certain percentages of AMI most often determines the income mix of a mixed-income housing development.
 Mixed-income housing is an important tool to eliminate neighborhoods of concentrated poverty, combat residential segregation, and encourage diversity.

 Mixed-Use Development: For purposes of the LIHTC and other CHFA programs, a Mixed-Use Development includes neighborhood amenities such as pharmacy, restaurant, market, studio or other retail, commercial, or cultural opportunity(ies) that encourage community revitalization.
-Such commercial aspect of the Proposed Development must: (i) have its own exterior entrance, (ii) comprise at least 10% of the building area on the floor(s) of its location, and (iii) comprise at least 500 square feet.
-Additionally, a Mixed-Use Development must be primarily residential with generally no more than 20% of the development's income attributable to the non-residential portion of the development.
+Program-specific NOFA(s) may contain additional requirements.